wso2-extensions/esb-connector-printavo/printavo-integrated-scenarios/README.txt

 Environment Set-up:

- - Download and initialize ESB 4.9.0-BETA-SNAPSHOT with patches.
+ - Download and initialize ESB 4.9.0.

  - Upload the following connectors to the ESB.